Why Rotating Passwords on your Physical Security Devices is Essential

 Why Physical Security Devices are at Risk

-According to the Unit 42 IoT Threat Report, 57% of IoT devices are vulnerable to medium- or high-severity attacks, making IoT devices easy targets for hackers.
+According to the Unit 42 IoT Threat Report, 57% of IoT devices such as physical security devices are vulnerable to medium- or high-severity attacks, making those devices easy targets for hackers.
 41% of attacks exploit device vulnerabilities, such as default, weak, and unchanged passwords.
 Unfortunately, the risk has not translated into action for many organizations.
 Forrester Research reports that 69% of companies estimate that at least half of all devices on their enterprise network are unmanaged or IoT, and 26% estimate that unmanaged devices outnumber managed devices on their network by three to one.
 It should come as no surprise then that 67% of enterprises have experienced an IoT security incident.

 The Fuss about Passwords

-Passwords are a fundamental first line of defense for physical security IoT devices, such as security cameras, access control systems, alarm systems, and more.
-Research shows that password-related attacks are commonly carried out on IoT devices due to unchanged manufacturer-set passwords and poor password security practices.
-This is because many IoT devices come with default credentials that are simply never changed, or are changed to weak passwords, opening the door for hackers to compromise the organization’s network.
-One study concluded that trying just these five default credentials: support/support, admin/admin, admin/0000, user/user, and root/12345 – gives you or any hacker access to at least 10% of all IoT devices.
+Passwords are a fundamental first line of defense for physical security devices, such as security cameras, access control systems, alarm systems, and more.
+Research shows that password-related attacks are commonly carried out on devices due to unchanged manufacturer-set passwords and poor password security practices.
+This is because many physical security devices come with default credentials that are simply never changed, or are changed to weak passwords, opening the door for hackers to compromise the organization’s network.
+One study concluded that trying just these five default credentials: support/support, admin/admin, admin/0000, user/user, and root/12345 – gives you or any hacker access to at least 10% of all physical security devices.
 That translates into millions of vulnerable targets.

-There are many reasons why organizations are not adequately maintaining their IoT physical security device passwords.
+There are many reasons why organizations are not adequately maintaining their physical security device passwords.

-High manual effort: The work required to regularly update or rotate passwords across IoT devices has not been widely adopted as standard.
+High manual effort: The work required to regularly update or rotate passwords across devices has not been widely adopted as standard.
 Typically, rotating device passwords has to be done manually on each device, which is cumbersome and prone to error.
-This is a daunting task for any IoT operations team managing a fleet of IoT devices.
+This is a daunting task for any physical security operations team managing a fleet of devices.
 Therefore, in practice, most organizations simply skip the tedious, manual device password changes.

 Lack of compliance: IT assets are traditionally tightly managed as the organization must meet a range of compliance standards.
-However, IoT devices do not have the same strict compliance standards in place, deeming their maintenance less of an organizational priority.
+However, physical security devices do not have the same strict compliance standards in place, deeming their maintenance less of an organizational priority.

-Impact of Not Rotating IoT Device Passwords Correctly
+Impact of Not Rotating Physical Security Device Passwords Correctly

 The case for regular password rotations and how to achieve them